Nikostreet11/switch-java/README.md

 Simply download all the necessary files and run the main script (**`switch-java.ps1`**) in PowerShell, and follow the interactive prompts to select your desired Java version.
 Everything happens directly within the tool.

+Additionally, you can run this tool by launching its standalone version (**`switch-java-single.ps1`**), which already includes all the required dependencies.

 ## ⚙️ Administrator Privileges

 Running the script as an administrator is **strongly recommended**.